Skip to content

 msgvault add-account you@gmail.com

 This opens your browser for OAuth consent.
-For headless servers, use --headless for the device authorization flow.
+For headless servers, see the copy-token workflow.

 Sync Email